-It is part of the , series and is a erotica, romantic suspense that was published by Riptide Publishing on September 30, 2013 and has 106 pages.
+It is part of the , series and is a erotica, romantic suspense in eBook edition that was published by Riptide Publishing on September 30, 2013 and has 106 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cut & Run, Sticks & Stones, Fish & Chips, Divide & Conquer, Armed & Dangerous, Stars & Stripes, Touch & Geaux, Ball & Chain, Cross & Crown

 First in the Sidewinder romantic suspense series revolving around Nick and Kelly, about to be the next gay couple in this Force Recon team.
 This new series is a spin-off from Roux’s Cut & Run series with Shock and Awe taking place immediately after Touch & Geaux, 7.